 Clean up a bit with some acetone, glaze it over with top coat, and the gradient looks smooth.
 Since it was nighttime when I did this mani and the lighting in my home isn't the best for photos, I opted for a refrigerator-lit photo.
 I think the cool-toned LEDs in the fridge capture the richness of the blue polish rather nicely.

 This mani makes me want to go stargazing.
 Living in suburbia, I don't regularly get to see views like this so putting it on my nails is the next best thing!

 If you'd like to see more Model City Polish, check out her Etsy shop.

 Happy Summer to all!
 Thanks for reading.

 Check out the fabulous Starry Night Sky manis from other Hobby Polish Bloggers below!

-All polishes used in this post are from my own collection and were not provided for review.
+All polishes and products used in this post are from my own collection and were not provided for review.